EthanLiu6/coderethan.fun/docs/IT-learning/Py和数据分析/工具/【PyTorch】PyTorch简介.md

  **Explanation:**

 - This code creates a simple neural network with three layers.
-- Training Loop: A training loop is added, which runs for a specified number of epochs (num_epochs = 100).
+- Training Loop: A training loop is added, which runs for a specified number of epochs (num_epochs = 25).
 Each epoch represents one full pass through the dataset.
 - Loss Printing: After each epoch, the current loss is printed to track how well the model is learning.
 - Zero Gradients: optimizer.zero_grad() ensures the gradients are reset before backpropagation to avoid accumulation.
 - Backward and Step: loss.backward() computes the gradients, and optimizer.step() updates the model's parameters.
 ## 5. Conclusion

-PyTorch is a powerful and easy-to-use tool for building AI models, especially for deep learning.
-It is widely used in both research and industry due to its flexibility and strong community support.
-Whether you’re just starting out or working on advanced AI projects, PyTorch makes deep learning more accessible.
+In conclusion, PyTorch stands out as a leading framework for deep learning due to its flexibility, user-friendliness, and active community support.
+It is particularly favored in academic research but is also making significant inroads into industry applications.
+As the deep learning landscape continues to evolve, PyTorch is well-positioned to remain a key player, empowering users to innovate and advance the field.